thehaoz/SomeNotesOnLinearAlg/README.md

 # SomeNotesOnLinearAlg

-Notes for myself on vectorization on a few loss function that require linear algebra manipulation.
+Notes for myself on vectorization for loss function that require linear algebra manipulation.
 Will be providing
 - Maximum mean Discrepancy
 - NT-Xent Loss